3 ways to be confident

 Focus on the best outcome for any situation

+Body language is one part of the larger picture when learning how to be more confident.
+Another major factor when it comes to making or breaking your confidence level are expectations.
 Say you’re learning how to be confident because you’re being asked to give a presentation to a large crowd.
 You’re already nervous about going onstage and you’re sure that this will affect your performance.
-This is damaging your state, which leads to limiting beliefs.
+This expectation is damaging your state and creates a self-fulfilling prophecy.
 If you keep dwelling on how nervous you are and how you are afraid you’re going to flub your lines or stumble, you’re going to set yourself up for failure.

-One of the ways to be confident is to change what you think about when you imagine yourself onstage.
+One of the ways to develop more confidence is to change what you think about when you imagine yourself onstage.
 Instead of getting hung up on all the ways it could go wrong, focus on all the ways it could go right.
 Think about how you’re going to nail your presentation and how pleased your coworkers will be to hear it.

-What you focus on becomes your reality.
+What you focus on becomes your reality and where focus goes, energy flows.
 If you’re stuck on thinking you’ll stutter through your performance and you’ll end up looking like a fool, you probably will.
 Focus instead on the raving fans you’ll have after you ace the presentation.
 By changing your focus, you’re effectively changing your state.
-This allows you to build the confidence that you need to be more successful in your delivery.
+This allows you to build the confidence you need to be more successful in your delivery.

-Don’t create a negative, self-fulfilling prophecy.
-Think of yourself succeeding and work toward that goal instead.
-When it comes to how to become more confident, remember that you get what you focus on and visualizing your goal will lead to an immediate spike in confidence.
+Positive visualization is a powerful tool to wield on the road to understanding how to be more confident.
+Think of yourself succeeding and do your best to minimize any thoughts of failure.
+Remember that you get what you focus on and visualizing your goal will lead to an immediate spike in confidence.

 Change your core beliefs about confidence